eclipse-tractusx/puris/docs/user/User_Guide.md

 By selecting one or more partner sites from the filters the user is presented with their data.
 Depending on the user's chosen role these tables will show the demand and incoming shipments or planned production output and outgoing shipments respectively.
 In both cases they will also show the current and projected item stock at each partner site.

-All data is shown for the next 4 weeks.
+The data is displayed for up to the next 4 weeks depending on available data.

 The user can click individual production output, demand or delivery data cells to display detailed information.